robertkuhn4512/NETWORK_TOOLS/NETWORK_TOOLS/readme.md

 #### 1.5.2 Install the SSH Key for the Administrative User

-First, configure key-based access for your existing administrative user (e.g., `rob`).
+First, configure key-based access for your existing administrative user (e.g., `your_name`).
 This ensures you always have a way to log in with `sudo` privileges.

 On your **developer machine**: